stone wall with man walking

 Sit and stay awhile.
 Whether it’s at the lovely terrace at Café Louis Philippe or Chez Julien.
 This street is a hidden gem tucked away from the busy streets of Paris.

-Some of the best shopping streets in Paris can be found in the nearby Village of Saint Paul.
+Some of the best Paris shopping streets can be found in the nearby Village of Saint Paul.
 It’s a wonderful maze of cobbled courtyards showcasing more than 80 specialty shops for art and antiques and high-quality items for your home.
-Entrances to this hidden gem are on Rue Saint-Paul, Avenue Maria and the St-Paul and Charlemagne gardens.

-5. Cour Damoye in 11th arrondissement
+13. Cour Damoye in 11th arrondissement

-This pretty Paris street is definitely swoon-worthy.
+This pretty Paris street is swoon-worthy.
 Ok, it’s more of a passageway, but who cares!
 This is one of the best Paris cobblestone streets you’ll stumble upon.
 A street home to businesses, and a couple of shops – a designer, a coffee brewer, and an art gallery where the artist works onsite and happily talks about his work.

 It’s small but oh so charming.

-6. Rue Crémieux in 12th arrondissement
+14. Rue Crémieux in 12th arrondissement

 This Paris street is a kaleidoscope of colours, much like what you might find in Notting Hill.
 Pretty pastel-coloured houses with flower boxes decorating the window sills make this instantly a famous street with Instagrammers.
 Terra cotta pots filled with lush plants line the street.
+No one can deny that this is a cute street in Paris.

-beautiful street in Paris is unlike any other in Paris.
 I can see why many are drawn to come to see it.
 But, honestly, unless you are near Gare Lyon, there’s nothing else nearby to see and do.
 Even though it might be the most beautiful street in Paris, first-timers, take a pass and add it to your next trip to the City of Light!

-7. Av. de Camoens in the 16th arrondissement
+15. Av. de Camoens in the 16th arrondissement

 Eiffel Tower lovers (well, that’s all of us right) this is a must-visit kind of street.
 The best way to find this most beautiful street in Paris is to walk along Av. des Nations Unies/Bd Delessert until you arrive at a beautiful staircase with a small monument to Luís Vaz de Camões, a Portuguese poet from the 16th century.